Could Treating Sleep Apnea Be as Simple as Changing Positions?

 If you’ve had a sleep study, then you’re likely aware that your test data tracked your body position.
-If you don’t normally sleep supine (on your back), you were likely asked to do so during the test.
+If you don’t normally sleep on your back (supine), you were likely asked to do so during the test.
 For many, this results in struggles to sleep.
 Why?
 People avoid back sleep at home for all kinds of reasons.
 One is pain; the other is – you guessed it – problems breathing.

-Also, if patients with suspected OSA never sleep on their backs during a study, they may actually fail to receive an accurate diagnosis — and the necessary treatment it requires.
-Like other chronic conditions such as type 2 diabetes, failure to treat OSA leads to unhealthy and dangerous repercussions down the line.
+Also, if people with suspected OSA never sleep on their backs during a study, they may actually fail to receive an accurate diagnosis – and the necessary treatment it requires.
+Like failing to treat other chronic conditions such as type 2 diabetes, failure to treat OSA leads to unhealthy and dangerous repercussions down the line.1

 That can make a big difference in both diagnosis and treatment.
 A person with an AHI of 5 while side sleeping, who isn’t tested while sleeping supine, may not receive a diagnosis at all.
 Meanwhile, they may actually test as having an AHI of 10 to 15, which would require therapy to treat.

-Not every person with OSA is position-dependent.
-For those who are, positional therapy may be an option.
+Not every person with OSA has position-dependent OSA.
+For those who do, positional therapy may be an option.

 Can positional therapy treat sleep apnea?

 Maybe.
-When sleeping on either the left or right side, the upper airway is less likely to collapse, causing snoring and apneas.
-For this reason, doctors with lower severity, position-dependent OSA patients may first explore positional therapy.
+When you sleep on either the left or right side, your upper airway is less likely to collapse.
+That collapse is what causes snoring and apneas.
+For this reason, doctors might first explore positional therapy with their lower-severity, position-dependent OSA patients.

-Positional therapy utilizes strategies that encourage side sleeping.
+Positional therapy utilizes strategies that encourage side sleeping, such as: